ImgBotApp/InternetNL/test/connipv6/passed/description_en.md

 Congratulations!
-Your internet provider has provided you with a modern internet address (IPv6).
+Your internet provider has provided you with a modern internet address.
 Therefore you can reach other computers with modern adresses.